centrefornetzero/epc-ppd-address-matching/README.md

 We use the MD5 hash of each record in JSON format so that we can join the matches back to our data warehouse.
 In BigQuery, this is `md5(to_json_string(addresses))`.

-If you're a CNZ colleague, you can download the data using `./scripts/extract_from_bigquery.sh`.
+If you're a CNZ colleague, you can download the data from BigQuery.

 ## Matching Addresses